HumeAI/hume-api-examples/evi-typescript-chat-history-example/README.md

   "Amusement": 0.63061116536458334
 }
 ```
-(These keys and scores are just examples; the actual output depends on the chat's content.)
+(These keys and scores are just examples; the actual output depends on the Chat's content.)